ssj71/lv2/lv3wishlist.md

  * better design would be to pass a double pointer to an array of ports something like run(const void** inputs, void*)

 * Preset Banks
  * these should have been built into plugins so that presets are always contained in a bank
  * heirarcy should be plugin>banks>presets

+* Port URI
+ * each port should have a URI